JohnZabriskie/JerseyCTFIV-Writeups/README.md

 These are my writeups for the challenges I created for [JerseyCTF IV](https://ctftime.org/event/2230)

+Please visit [JerseyCTF](https://jerseyctf.com) for JerseyCTF V in spring of 2025!

 ## Challenges
 | Challenge Name  | Description |